How to Use Sleep and Physical Activity Tracking in the Management of PTSD

 Tracking Physical Activity with Wearable Devices

 Tracking physical activity through wearable devices, such as fitness trackers or accelerometers, allows individuals to monitor their daily activity levels and set goals to improve their overall well-being.
 These devices measure steps, movement intensity, and active minutes, helping both patients and clinicians assess whether sufficient physical activity is being achieved.
+For a closer look at tracking physical activity with wearables, you could add “Top Wearable HRV Monitors with Raw Data Access for Research Projects“.

 Key benefits of tracking physical activity for PTSD management: